 Shorter Days Longer Nights in Northern Hemisphere

-In other words, after Fall equinox 2021, the sun will start to move southward.
+In other words, after Fall equinox 2023, the sun will start to move southward.
 Therefore, in the earth’s northern areas, days will become shorter and shorter with each passing day.
-Not to mention, this process of shorter days longer nights will go on until the arrival of the December solstice.
+Not to mention, this process of shorter days and longer nights will go on until the arrival of the December solstice.

 Fall Equinox – First Day of Fall or Midfall?